jovotech/learn-jovo/news/2020-10-29-jovo-for-web-v3-2/README.md

 ### Breaking Changes

-The "Jovo Web Clent" and "Jovo Web Platform" were completely refactored for this release.
+The "Jovo Web Client" and "Jovo Web Platform" were completely refactored for this release.

 ## A Big Thank You